 - 6. While the conditions in Namibia and in others MICs, have been generally favourable in terms of financial soundness indicators, the 2008 global financial crisis-and its protracted resolution, as attested by the European debt problem--raised a number of concerns/risks that warrant continuous monitoring going forward.
 Indeed, there has been a slowdown in trade flows and economic growth, as most African economies are highly export-dependent.
 Some export sectors are still recovering after being badly hit due to weak demand/prices and/or reduced access to trade financing.
 Also, banking sector vulnerability has increased due to sectoral loan concentration encountered in some MICs. - 7.
 Further, a weakened household sector (due to below-trend economic growth or income) has led to enhanced credit risk given the local financial sector's exposure to the real estate market development.
+Although this has not been the case for Namibia, credit risk-as measured by the proportion of non-performing loans to total loans-is likely to have increased, along rising arrears and deteriorating quality of collateral.
 In some cases, household income may have also suffered from a slowdown in workers' remittances, which is a major contributor to foreign exchange earnings and household income in many African countries, such as Cape Verde, Lesotho and Swaziland. - 8.
 Changing regulatory regimes in the aftermath of the 2008 global financial crisis will also pose new challenges to the local banking industry going forward.
-On the one hand, the review of Basel principles (Basel III) and its reported financial costs from implementation; on-going discussions about countercyclical capital requirements (including problems in calibrating/identifying turning points); and the emphasis on risk-based banking supervision (rather than compliance, alone) as well as stress testing pose major challenges for African banks and regulators.
+On the one hand, the review of Basel principles (Basel III) and its reported financial costs from implementation; on-going discussions about countercyclical capital requirements (including problems in calibrating/identifying turning points); and the emphasis risk-based banking supervision (rather than compliance, alone) and stress testing pose major challenges for African banks and regulators.
 On the other hand, African regulators need to address a number of issues including, notably, surveillance and development of early warning indicators of financial stress; more thorough assessments of households' and corporates' balance sheets, indebtedness, and vulnerabilities; development of contingency plans and bank resolution mechanisms; fragmentation of regulatory and supervisory framework (focus should be on banks and non-bank financial institutions); and mapping of financial sector inter-linkages.
 In all cases, the enhanced work agenda demands high-frequency and timely data for analysis and policy decision.